sbangalore/sbangalore.github.io/_posts/2019-12-04-how-i-scored-169-on-the-GRE.md

 For math, I would recommend going through the MGMAT books if you are uncomfortable, or if you are relatively comfortable but making small mistakes, to start working on the Magoosh Math and Quant online.
 Do NOT run the questions sequentially.
 Instead, run practice tests purely on quant continuously in blocks of time, and analyze your mistakes afterwords in sections.
 For example, if you notice that combinatorics is a weak point, read it over in the MGMAT, and solve another practice test.
 Continue with this for 10 practice tests.

 This will run you ~10 hours for a total of 50 hours of prep in 23 days.
-You will now have a good understanding of the quantiative section and should reach the high 150s/160s.
+You will now have a good understanding of the quantiative section and should reach the mid to high 160s.

 **AWA**